kike

 Etymology

-Thought to be from Yiddish קײַקל (kaykl, “circle”).
-In the early 20th century, non-English-speaking Jews that immigrated to the United States would sign papers with a circle as opposed to a more common X. The latter symbol was associated by these Jews with the Christian cross, a symbol that represented to them millennia of persecution.
-This is the dominant etymological theory, but there are others, in particular a contraction from the documented phrase ‘Ikey-Kikey’, an American-origin reduplication of Ikey, British-English pejorative for Jews after the prevalence of the name Isaac.
+The most dominant theory is from Yiddish קײַקל (kaykl, “circle”).
+In the early 20th century, non-English-speaking Jews that immigrated to the United States would sign papers with a circle as opposed to a more common X. The latter symbol was associated by these Jews with the Christian cross, a symbol that, to them, represented millennia of persecution.
+Other theories also exist, in particular a contraction from the documented phrase “Ikey-Kikey”, an American-origin reduplication of Ikey, which in turn is a British-English pejorative for Jews after the prevalence of the name Isaac.

 Start learning English with learnfeliz.